The Path of Philosophy (哲学の道, Tetsugaku no michi) is a pleasant walking trail.

 The Path of Philosophy is a pleasant path through the northern part of Higashiyama district.
-Named after famed Kyoto University professor of philosophy Nishida Kitaro’s daily habit of composing himself with a stroll along the canal path, the Path of Philosophy (Tetsugaku no michi) is a very pleasant and easy two-kilometre path that stretches from Eikando temple in the south to Ginkaku-ji (the Silver Pavilion) in the north.
+Named after famed Kyoto University professor of philosophy Nishida Kitaro’s daily habit of composing himself with a stroll along the canal path, the Path of Philosophy is a very pleasant and easy two-kilometre path that stretches from Eikando temple in the south to Ginkaku-ji (the Silver Pavilion) in the north.

 The path can be enjoyed as a destination by itself: aside from the foliage, there are cafes, gift shops, art galleries and a very friendly resident group of wild cats.
 After exploring the Nanzen-ji area, it is also a means to reach Ginkaku-ji on foot.
 You can also use it as a kind of “hop-on-hop-off footpath” to explore some lesser known sights that lie just to the west of the canal such as Nyakuoji shrine, Otoya shrine or Honen-in temple.

 The path is most popular in early spring when its cherry tree-lined banks signal the happy end of winter.
 Be warned: the path is extremely crowded from 10:00am during hanami time and you will not be able to do much more than shuffle along.
 A solution to this is to visit very early in the morning – fellow strollers will be locals on their way to work – or in the evening as the trees are lit up for a couple of hours after sunset.